The “Living Wall” vertical garden with integrated timber windows on the facade of the new building. Photo: © Sarah Riviere

 Architecture without arrogance

-In my practice architectural integrity is the basis for all stages of the project – I consistently maintain the highest level of responsibility for effective communication, quality of sustainable materials used, excellent design, and generosity to all people involved, from the client through the construction team, to the local residents and future inhabitants of the building.
+Architectural integrity is the basis for all stages of the project – we consistently maintain the highest level of responsibility for effective communication, quality of sustainable materials used, excellent design, and generosity to all people involved, from the client through the construction team, to the local residents and future inhabitants of the building.
 We have zero tolerance for the arrogant or aggressive forces that could damage the design and construction process.

 Working together towards common goals